Do you have a stash of cloth diapers but no idea how to get them ready for your baby?

-Unlike their disposable counterparts, cloth diapers require a bit of prep work before they are ready to be placed on your baby’s bottom.
-This prep can vary based on different factors and the task can seem a little daunting, especially if you are new to cloth diapering.
-I know it was for me.
+Unlike their disposable counterparts, cloth diapers require some prep work before use.
+This prep can vary, and the task can seem a little daunting — especially if you are new to cloth diapering.
+It felt this way for us too.

-Why Prep Your Diapers
+Why Prep Your Cloth Diapers?

 Natural or Synthetic Fibers

-What You Need to Know
+What You Need To Know

-How to Prep Your Diapers
+How to Prep Cloth Diapers

 Here's What I Do